Chinh-Johnson/gtm-documentation-automation/README.md

 # GTM Documentation Automation

-🚀 **Generate complete Google Tag Manager documentation in 1 click using Google Apps Script**
+🚀 **Generate complete Google Tag Manager documentation in 1 click by ultilizing Notes function in GTM and using Google Apps Script**

 ## The Problem
 - Manual GTM documentation takes hours